xemlock/htmlpurifier-html5/README.md

 This library provides HTML5 element definitions for [HTML Purifier](https://github.com/ezyang/htmlpurifier).

 It is the most complete HTML5-compliant solution among all based on HTML Purifier.
-Apart from providing the most extensive set of element definitions, it provides tidy/sanitization rules for transforming the input into a valid HTML5 output.
+Apart from providing the most extensive set of element definition, it provides tidy/sanitization rules for transforming the input into a valid HTML5 output.

 ## Installation